 Each guarantee by our subsidiaries contains a provision intended to limit the guarantor's liability to the maximum amount that it could incur without causing the incurrence of obligations under its guarantee to be a fraudulent transfer.
 This provision, however, may not be effective to protect the guarantees by our subsidiaries from attack under fraudulent transfer law.
-If one or more of the quarantees is subordinated or voided, the obligations of the relevant subsidiaries to pay the notes could be reduced or eliminated.
+If one or more of the guarantees is voided or subordinated, we may not, after providing for all prior claims, be able to pay the notes in full.